WorkingClassKid/PzPy_Discord/README.md

 - Ability to check for mods updates and if needed message the users and restart the server
 - Send server online/offline message to the discord channel
 - Update the MapHandler to support modded map (if possible and not before PZ build 42)(low priority)

+# NOTICE
+I'm not an expert programmer....
+I program in my spare time for fun and I learn everything by myself....
+I'm (not) sorry to the purists if the code is not optimal.
+But at least it works and I have fun making it :-)

 ## Commands (prefix: `!`):
 ```